dev-mp4/singularity/README.md

 ### Windows

-Currently, I tested engine with MSVC only
+Currently, I tested engine with MSVC only, install MSVC(or simply Visual Studio with MSVC enabled) and CMake.
+Run `cmake -S . -B build` to bootstrap project and download dependencies.
+Run `cmake --build build` to compile dependencies and project.

 ## Usage